SinghArpit27/Mail-Server/README.md

 ### 5. **Install Laravel's `doctrine/dbal` Package**

-Laravel's `doctrine/dbal` package is required for reverse engineering (generating models from an existing database).
+Laravel's `doctrine/dbal` package is required for reverse engineering (generating models from an existing database), required version "doctrine/dbal": "^3.0".
 Install it using the following command:
 ```bash
 composer require doctrine/dbal
 ```